markushaslinger/union_source_generator/readme.md

 SimpleObj CreateSimple() => new NotFound();
 ```

+> While the generator itself has to be a `netstandard2.0` project, the generated code assumes C#12 / .NET 8 at this point.

 > This project is _heavily_ influenced by the great [`OneOf`](https://github.com/mcintyre321/OneOf) library.
 All credit for the original concept to its authors!

 ## Opinionated Naming Scheme